 However, SSL was misjudged due to its high latency and protocol overhead, but with the introduction of HTTP/2, the overall latency is reduced, and the website speed also increased.

 “It takes 20 years to build a reputation and few minutes of cyber-incident to ruin it.”

 Cyber attackers can find loopholes in your site and take advantage.
 If there is no SSL then, the information flowing between two ends remains in plain text that can be easily read and altered.

 An SSL certificate works as an encrypted tunnel that allows encrypted connection and avoids any third-party intervention to overcome this issue.
-There are few statistics we share below that shows how SSL is adopted among the globe for website security.
+There are a few statistics we share below that show how SSL is adopted around the globe for website security.